nbos/nbos.github.io/posts/gauss.md

 enough bin size, so we assume only a reasonable limit to the amount of precision per number (e.g. on the order of e.g. 32 or 64 bits).

-We first address the potential theoretical limitation (1) and follow with the implementation details (2).
+We first address theoretical considerations and follow with the implementation considerations.

 ## Worst Likelihood Analysis